beerjs/boise/README.md

 We want to socialize, have fun, and talk shop.

-Please note, BeerJS DC happens at a bar and will require valid photo identification (Drivers License, Passport, etc) to enter.
+Please note, BeerJS Boise happens at a bar and will require valid photo identification (Drivers License, Passport, etc) to enter.
 Don't forget yours!

 Want to join?
 -------------